JetBrains/kotlin-web-site/docs/tutorials/kotlin-android.md

 When we need to combine Java and Kotlin sources, _src/main/java_ remains in the project tree, along with _src/main/kotlin_ directory.
 Kotlin sources will reside in _kotlin_ directory, and Java sources - in _java_ directory.
 It's necessary to make sure _kotlin_ directory is **marked as sources**.
 We should mark it manually, if it is not.

 ### Building and publishing the Kotlin application for Android
-Kotlin has a small runtime and stdlib file size: the runtime has approximately {{ site.data.releases.latest.runtime_size }} and the stdlib has {{ site.data.releases.latest.stdlib_size }} (as of {{ site.data.releases.latest.version }}).
+Kotlin has a small runtime file size: the library has approximately {{ site.data.releases.latest.runtime_size }} (as of {{ site.data.releases.latest.version }}).
 It means Kotlin adds just a little to .apk file size.

 We are now ready to build the application in debug mode (**\<Shift+F9\>**), run it on an emulator or device (**\<Shift+F10\>**), or build signed release of the application to upload it to Google Play or another application store.